-Are 2021 cruises being Cancelled?
+Are 2023 cruises being Cancelled?

-Royal Caribbean Cruises recently announced that they will be resuming scheduled operations in 2021.
+Royal Caribbean Cruises recently announced that they will be resuming scheduled operations in 2023.
 However, the cruise line stopped their ships’ schedule for the summer a few years ago, and they have not been resuming operations since.
 As a result, this summer’s US cruises are not currently being offered.
-Royal Caribbean Cruises announced today that due to major issues with their cruise ships, they will not be offering cruises on their 2021 summer season.
+Royal Caribbean Cruises announced today that due to major issues with their cruise ships, they will not be offering cruises on their 2023 summer season.

-Is Royal Caribbean cruising in 2021?
+Is Royal Caribbean cruising in 2023?

-Royal Caribbean Cruise Line is set to offer a full summer of North America cruises, starting in May 2021.
-The cruise line is slated to restart the already popular ‘Best of the USA’ Riviera and ‘Journey to the Stars’ Explorer cruises in May of 2021, and the announcement came from the company’s CEO Michael Bayley.
+Royal Caribbean Cruise Line is set to offer a full summer of North America cruises, starting in May 2023.
+The cruise line is slated to restart the already popular ‘Best of the USA’ Riviera and ‘Journey to the Stars’ Explorer cruises in May of 2023, and the announcement came from the company’s CEO Michael Bayley.
 “Our go-to-market strategy has been about listening to our guests and responding to their needs and desires,” Bayley told Travel Weekly.
 “This is another example of that, and it’s an opportunity to strengthen our relationship with our guests.”

-Will there be cruises in July 2021?
+Will there be cruises in July 2023?

 Royal Caribbean Cruises is up to the task of giving passengers something to look forward to this summer, after canceling the Fort Lauderdale, Florida, and San Juan, Puerto Rico, sailings of its Allure of the Seas and Splendor of the Seas last fall due to mechanical issues.
-The cruise line said it will resume service to Fort Lauderdale, Florida, and San Juan, Puerto Rico, on July 4, 2021.
-Royal Caribbean Cruises has announced that it will restart its summer-long cruises to the US in July 2021.
+The cruise line said it will resume service to Fort Lauderdale, Florida, and San Juan, Puerto Rico, on July 4, 2023.
+Royal Caribbean Cruises has announced that it will restart its summer-long cruises to the US in July 2023.
 In 2016, the company suspended its summer schedule after its main vessel, the Allure of the Seas, suffered a string of over 400 engine failures.
 Last year, the cruise line restarted its summer sailings with three vessels, but to date all have been canceled.